 Ris (or sweetbread) is the culinary names for the thymus gland in the throat and the pancreas near the stomach in lambs, pigs and calves.
 They are soaked in salt water, blanched and cooled then fried, braised, roasted, poached, grilled or cooked on skewers.
 You mainly come across them as ris de veau (calf's sweetbreads) or ris d’agneau (lamb’s sweetbreads).

-Sweetbreads can also refer to testicles (known as Rocky Mountain oysters or prairie oysters in America), but in France they're usually the thymus gland.
+Sweetbreads can also refer to testicles (known as Rocky Mountain oysters or prairie oysters in America), but in France, they're usually the thymus gland.
 Try them; they are delicious though the texture is a little too soft for many people.

 08 of 10

 Well known and much loved, the best snails come from Burgundy and are handsome beasts with a streaked colored shell.
 They are cleaned for 24 hours in a container with no food or water to clear their systems, then removed from their shells and cooked in a good stock, flavored with the likes of thyme, bay leaves and pepper.
-They’re then put back into their shells and stuffed à la bourguignonne (Burgundy style) with butter flavoured with garlic, shallots and parsley.
+They’re then put back into their shells and stuffed à la Bourguignonne (Burgundy style) with butter flavored with garlic, shallots and parsley.
 Around Dijon, mustard can be added.
-Now most people buy them already cooked and tinned with the shells separate and just assemble them for the table.
+Now, most people buy them already cooked and tinned with the shells separate and just assemble them for the table.

 They’re served very hot in a dish and eaten with fresh French bread to soak up the sauce which, frankly, is the main reason most people order them.
 They can be a bit rubbery in texture and taste of nothing except the sauce.Continue to 9 of 10 below.

 Tete de Veau